-There is a couple of main differences between an emotional support animal and a service animal.
+There is a couple of main differences between an emotional support animal and a service dog.
 The first is the juridical issue.
 Emotional support animals are not listed as assistance animals.
-There are no special ID cards or other documents for them other than an ESA letter from your therapist.
-And even this ESA letter is not essential for receiving psychological backing from your pet.
-In fact, any animal that brings you joy, happiness, calmness, and helps to alleviate the symptoms of your mental maladies can be considered an ESA.
-There is a psychiatric service dog for all severe mental illnesses.
+You need only an ESA letter from your therapist is not essential for receiving psychological backing from your pet.
+In fact, any animal that brings you joy, happiness, and calmness, and helps to alleviate the symptoms of your mental maladies can be considered an ESA.

 The second huge difference lies in the level of training of the animal.
 While service dogs undergo several months of education in order to be as useful as possible for people with disabilities, emotional support animals need to be able to follow the simplest commands and behave well in society.
 They don’t have to carry out any specific assignments.
 Their primary role is to be companions to their owners.

 There is no special preparation for the emotional support animal.
 That is why almost any pet that brings you comfort and a sense of security can be qualified as an ESA.
 However, the animal must be non-aggressive.
 It mustn’t growl, bark, bite, or rush at people for no reason.
 Also, the animal should not destroy the possessions of its owner or others.

 The animal must be obedient and reliable.
 It can often be taught basic commands such as “stand”, “sit”, and “down”.
 Such additional training will help keep the animal in shape, and for the owner, it will be another reason to interact with the pet.